yewin-mm/mysql-docker-container/README.md

 and it will impact your machine RAM as running background even if you don't want to use it. <br>
 So, Containerize MySQL db is the better approach than manual installation. <br>
 You can do containerize other db like PostgreSQL, etc as you want.
 All you need is your want db image is existed in docker hub. <br>
-You can do step by step as I showed in [Instruction](#instruction) section.
+You can do step by step as I showed in [Instruction](#instruction) section. <br>
+Example project to connect this Containerized MySQL DB can be found here, [spring-boot-jpa-docker](https://github.com/yewin-mm/spring-boot-jpa-docker).

 <a name="built-with"></a>
 ### 🪓 Built With
-This project is built with]
+This project is built with
 * [Docker](https://www.docker.com/products/docker-desktop/)